DhairyaShah981/Networks_Assignment1/README.md

 You will get the outputs and prompts on both the client and server.
 You may note that I am currently implementing server and client on the same operating system, so it works like two processes communicating with each other.
 (Inter-Process Communication) Implementing the server on a different system can also work fine if we set the IP address accordingly.
+When running on your system please make sure that you change the IP address in the client.py to your IP address.